pocketzworld/creator-docs/pages/learn/designer-resources/concepts/openredesigns.md

 #### 📝 Redesigning From The List

 For Redesign Concepts only (Rainbowify, Hot Take, Romantify, etc.) you may treat any item from any of the designers above as if it were a regular Highrise item.
 Designers on this list do not require collaboration requests, advance notice, or communication for you to start redesigning their work.

-_*Items that originally came from a collaboration are not eligible for redesign.
-If there are two names in the Attribution Field for any of the items listed above, please do not consider it open for redesigning.)
+_*Items that originally came from a collaboration are not eligible for redesign.*_ 🤝 If there are two names in the Attribution Field for any of the items listed above, please do not consider it open for redesigning.

 When you're ready to submit, please credit the original designer and include the name and image of the item you are redesigning.